 5. Central Business District (CBD)

 The center of Melbourne is referred to as the CBD or the Central Business District.
-This is the bustling, buzzing centre of Melbourne, home to its businesses but also its lovely laneways, endless great restaurants and cafes and some great shopping.
+This is the bustling, buzzing center of Melbourne, home to its businesses but also its lovely laneways, endless great restaurants, and cafes, and some great shopping.

 Who should stay in the Melbourne CBD